 Banks and factoring companies are very different primarily because factoring is a completely different financial concept than a bank loan.
 The most obvious differences (advantages) that factoring has are:

-Please note that banks and factoring are not always 100% exclusive.
-There are a few banks that also offer factoring in addition to their traditional financial services.
+Please note that banking and factoring are not always 100% exclusive.
+There are banks that also offer factoring as an addition solution to their traditional financial services.

 Because not all factoring companies are the same, their paperwork requests will also differ.
 But here is a general idea of what you might be asked to send when starting work with a factoring company: